tolis14/PointProcesses/README.md

 # PointProcesses
-This is repository contains implementation of the baselines used in our paper.
+This is repository contains implementation of the baselines for the Poisson Point Process.